Signing and verifying Yandex Container Registry Docker images in Yandex Managed Service for Kubernetes

 -

 Create a Managed Service for Kubernetes cluster and a node group.
-When creating a cluster, specify the previously created service accounts for the resources and nodes as well as security groups.
+When creating a cluster, specify the previously created service accounts for resources and nodes and the security group.

 -